Helping a Student Get Help

 --you would like to incorporate information related to student development or well-being into your course or program materials or activities

 Sometimes, it is difficult to determine whether a student's problems are primarily psychological or academic, or both -- for example, when the student is missing classes or appointments, not performing as well on exams as in class or on papers, or is distracted in class.
-In such situations, please feel free to consult with a counselor in either the Academic Support Center (x3360) or the Counseling Center (x3500), or refer a student to either service.
+In such situations, please feel free to consult with a clinician in either the Academic Support Center (x3360) or the Counseling Center (x3500), or refer a student to either service.

 Making a referral to the Counseling Center